 Reservations must be received by 4:00 p.m. on Thursday, Feb.
 16, 2018.

 Fridays 10 a.m. to Noon FREE to members

 Join other Lifelong Learning Members to gather and play your favorite card games… euchre, bridge, etc…. or board games, such as checkers, chess and more.
-Game days are held in the Davidson Building in Battle Creek and the Fehsenfeld Center in Hastings.
+Game days are held in the Lane-Thomas Building, Room 304 in Battle Creek and the Fehsenfeld Center in Hastings.

 Monthly Book Club

 The Book Club is held from 1 to 3 p.m. on the first Friday of each month in Battle Creek at the Davidson Building, Room 107 on KCC’s Main Campus.
 The Book Club is FREE to members.

 The Curious Charms of Arthur Pepper by Phaedra Patrick

 In this poignant and sparkling debut, a lovable widower embarks on a life-changing adventure.
 Featuring an unforgettable cast of characters with big hearts and irresistible flaws, The Curious Charms of Arthur Pepper is a curiously charming debut and a joyous celebration of life’s infinite possibilities.

 Animal Farm by George Orwell